 - Related Practice Area(s):

-- Crime and Regulatory Law, Human Rights, Police Law, Public Law
+- Crime and Regulatory Law, Civil Liberties and Human Rights, Police Law, Public Law

 - Queen’s Bench Division

 The first claimant had been charged with murder and both the first and second claimants had been charged with perverting the course of justice, after the body of a man with whom the first claimant lived was found on a bonfire in the garden.
 Both claimants were acquitted.
 The first claimant subsequently issued County Court proceedings seeking “damages for assault, false imprisonment, misfeasance in public office and malicious prosecution arising from the first claimant’s detention on 15 Aug 2008 and subsequently”.

 The Particulars of Claim were filed later and did not particularise any claim for malicious prosecution.
 The Particulars alleged that a second arrest was unlawful but they did not particularise a claim regarding the first arrest on 15 Aug 2008.
 The first claimant later indicated that she would be seeking to amend her claim.
 The amendments sought to particularise a claim for malicious prosecution and to give further particulars of the claim for false imprisonment by alleging that the first arrest was also unlawful.
 The judge refused those amendments, but granted permission for an amendment to include a claim under the Human Rights Act 1998.